visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 ## Hack - ESP8266 as WiFi remote control for Bestway Lay-Z spa Helsinki<br>
 ### Disclaimer: As mentioned, this is a hack.
 If anything breaks it breaks and it's your fault.<br>
 ### Caution - unplug mains power to the pump before trying to replicate this hack, or you can die! <br><br>
 ### News: To enable 2021 support, you just need to comment out one line in the file BWC_8266_globals.h.
-It is (in addition to hardcode in globals.h) possible to set/change MQTT credentials via web interface.<br><br>
+It is (in addition to hardcode in globals.h) possible to set/change MQTT credentials via web interface.
+The ESPDateTime library is updated which broke timezones in my code.
+I decided to omit that config.
+So device is using UTC only.
+Web pages will most likely translate to local time.
+It should only affect MQTT.
+I think.<br><br>

 4-wire version: Only tested with the pump inside the house.
 No pool or water connected yet.
 More info in the CODE/BW4W folder.
 <br><br>